Tunica Resorts, Mississippi

 Tunica Resorts, formerly known as Robinsonville until 2005, is a census-designated place (CDP) in northern Tunica County, Mississippi, United States, north of the county seat of Tunica.
-The community is situated mostly between the Mississippi River and U.S. Route 61 along the border with Arkansas.
+The community is situated mostly between the Mississippi River and U.S. Route 61, along the border with Arkansas.
 The population as of the 2020 census was 2,132.

 Tunica Resorts is the site of six casino resorts, and at one time generated the third largest gambling revenues in the nation, after Las Vegas and Atlantic City, New Jersey, but competition has increased in other locations, including properties owned by Native American tribes and operated on their reservations.
 The use of the name "Tunica" by the resorts led to the alternative name of Tunica Resorts to make it easier for tourists to find the destination.
 The unincorporated community of Robinsonville is in the south-central part of the CDP.
 The Robinsonville post office, with ZIP code 38664, is the mailing address for the entire CDP.

 History

 In the first half of the 19th century, this area was developed as cotton plantations, part of what was considered the Mississippi Delta extending north to Memphis and south to Vicksburg.
-It depended on enslaved labor.
+It depended on slave labor.

 After emancipation, many African Americans continued to work in agriculture in this area.
 In the early decades of the 20th century, thousands of African Americans migrated north from Mississippi to Chicago and other industrial cities in the Great Migration to leave the violence and oppression of the South, as well as the loss of jobs due to mechanization of agriculture.
 Population also declined in the county as railroads and highways drew off traffic from the river.

 After 1995, gambling casinos and resorts were developed in the unincorporated community of Robinsonville, north of the county seat of Tunica.
 In a nod to riverboat gambling, to comply with state law, the casinos are built on floating platforms in the Mississippi River.

 Lacking the structure of an organized city or town, Tunica Resorts consists mainly of casinos and cotton fields, with few permanent residents living in the community.

 Tunica Resorts has ranked as high as the third-largest casino-gambling destination in the United States, as measured by gaming revenue, behind Las Vegas, Nevada and Atlantic City, New Jersey.
 Its casinos attract gamblers mainly from nearby Memphis, but also draw visitors from Mississippi, Tennessee, Arkansas, Alabama, Missouri, Georgia, Illinois and Kentucky.
 In the second decade of the 21st century, due to increased legalization of gambling in other states, including on Native American reservations, Tunica places sixth in gaming revenue, after the Las Vegas Strip, Atlantic City, Chicago, Connecticut, and Detroit.

 The 2011 Mississippi River floods damaged casino resort buildings and infrastructure in this community.
 While the casinos float and escaped most damage, the hotels' towers and surrounding businesses are on land.
 Some of the hotels had major flooding on the lower floors, including the Harrah's Casino Tunica, which was under nearly six feet of water.